Getting your Trinity Audio player ready...

 Bob looked bothered and outright disgusted.

-His deadpan tone and rolling eyes made it clear we were mutuals—united by our shared dislike for one another.
+His uninflected tone and rolling eyes made it clear we were mutuals—united by our shared dislike for one another.

 “I…” I barely cracked my voice before Bob dismissed me.